yunwei37/platform-home/README.md

 Facing issues?
 Check the [FAQ page](https://github.com/timlrx/tailwind-nextjs-starter-blog/wiki) and do a search on past issues.
 Feel free to open a new issue if none has been posted previously.

-Feature request?
-Check the past discussions to see if it has been brought up previously.
-Otherwise, feel free to start a new discussion thread.
-All ideas are welcomed!

 ## Variations

 **Note**: These are community contributed forks using different frameworks or with significant changes to the codebase - not officially supported.